DataTalksClub/mlops-zoomcamp/cohorts/2023/02-experiment-tracking/wandb.md

 The goal of this homework is to get familiar with Weights & Biases for experiment tracking, model management, hyperparameter optimization, and many more.

+Befor getting started with the homework, you need to have a Weights & Biases account.
+You can do so by visiting [wandb.ai/site](https://wandb.ai/site) and clicking on the **Sign Up** button.

 # Q1.
 Install the Package

 To get started with Weights & Biases you'll need to install the appropriate Python package.